 Greetings from the Charter School!
-While we all love and need to sit back and relax over the summer, we can not forget how important it is to keep reading.
+While we all love and need to sit back and relax over the summer, we can not forget how important it is to keep reading and writing.
 Picking up a good book during the last month of the summer would be a great way to get ready for the new school year!
 Reading every day advances current reading levels and creates lifelong readers and learners.
-This OPTIONAL summer assignment, we hope, will encourage our students to find a novel to enjoy this summer.
+This MANDATORY summer assignment, we hope, will encourage our students to find a novel to enjoy this summer.

-If your child chooses to complete this assignment, he/she should read one book, and compose a book review following the guidelines attached; we have supplied you with a list of books we selected with a wide range of content and levels.
-We hope your child will elect to complete the attached summer reading essay assignment.
-The process of journaling throughout the reading of a novel is also a wonderful way to engage and increase higher order thinking.
-We encourage them to do so to help them in the writing process.
+Your child must read one book, compose a book review following the guidelines attached, and create a visual "storyboard"; we have supplied you with a list of books we selected with a wide range of content and levels.
+We hope your child will select one they can't put down!
+Our recommendation is that they journal throughout the reading (jotting notes/thoughts about pivotal scenes and characters, questions, and vocabulary).
+Although this is not required, the process of journaling throughout the reading of a novel is a wonderful way to engage and increase higher order thinking.
+As an added benefit, doing so helps the writing process.
+They will be one step ahead when starting their 5-paragraph essay book review.